 Fire detection and alarm systems play a vital role in fire emergency situations.
 That’s why it’s important to ensure that all the alarm systems in the building as working as expected.
 Fire wardens should test these systems preferably once every week.
 The emergency lighting can be tested at least once every month.

-Fire wardens should also ensure that the building is in good order to lower risks of a fire.
+Fire wardens should also ensure that the building is in good order and lower the risk of fire.
 This involves things such as ensuring that rooms that have a fixed source of heat or ignition are not used to store any combustible material.

 Fire doors should be in good condition, to ensure that they can be used in case of an emergency.
 The fire warden can conduct weekly checks to ensure that the doors are easy to access and open.